HOME>HOME>Sustainability>Social>Initiatives to Promote the Advancement of Women

 ASKA Pharmaceutical, a core subsidiary of ASKA Pharmaceutical Holdings Co., Ltd., has formulated a general employer action plan since 2016, based on the Act on the Promotion of Women's Active Engagement in Professional Life (Act on Promotion of Female Participation) to promote women's advancement because the number of its regular employees are 101 or more.

-As a company that provides total support for women's health at each life stage throughout their lives, we have started by creating a workplace environment that enhances work-life balance, and after changing the attitudes of men and women toward working styles, in 2022, we will formulate an action plan (third phase) to promote further advancement of women and set specific numerical targets for women in management positions to achieve them.
+As a company that provides total support for women's health at each stage of life throughout their lives, we began by creating a workplace environment that enhances work-life balance, and after raising awareness of work styles among men and women, in 2022 we formulated an action plan to further promote the advancement of women.
+Since then, we have been striving to increase the ratio of female managers, as well as to promote health support and flexible work styles.

 Target 1